Table of Contents

 This helps you conserve stamina and it also keeps your opponent guessing as to what speed the ball will come at them.
 That being said, another good way to keep your opponent guessing is to give the illusion that you’re about hit the ball very hard and then hit it gently.
 This completely throws off your opponent and could possibly win you a point.

-What is the ideal amount of power for overheads?
+What is the Ideal Amount of Power for Overhead Smash?

 Although your smashes need to be fast and unpredictable, your opponent can easily counter them if they are skilled enough.
 Let us explain: